-We have audited the financial statements of Singapore Deposit Insurance Corporation Limited (the "Company") set out on pages 5 to 19, which comprise the balance sheet as at 31 March 2010, the statement of comprehensive income and the cash flow statement for the year then ended, and a summary of significant accounting policies and other explanatory notes.
+The accompanying financial statements of Singapore Deposit Insurance Corporation Limited (the "Company"), set out on pages 6 to 23, have been audited under my direction.
+These financial statements comprise the balance sheet as at 31 March 2011, and the statement of comprehensive income and cash flow statement for the financial year then ended, and a summary of significant accounting policies and other explanatory information.